oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 Now we are ready to take a look at the PARKS table.
 We will be using the DESCRIPTION column which is a text string describing the particular park's attributes.
 We will create a vector embedding for this column.

-1. In the SQL Developer Web window you can expand the PARKS table by clicking on the arrow just to the left of the PARKS table.
+1. In the SQL Worksheet window you can expand the PARKS table by clicking on the arrow just to the left of the PARKS table.
 The table's columns will display underneath.
 You can display all of the table attributes by right clicking on the table name and choosing Open.

     See the image below: